mixu/electroshot/readme.md

 # electroshot

-Capture website screenshots (with web fonts!) using Electron.
+Capture website screenshots with optional device and network emulation as jpg, png or pdf (with web fonts!) using Electron / Chrome.

 # Features